 Account fraud or identity theft occurs when a person gains access to your personal information, (your bank account number or Social Security number, for example) and then uses this information for illegal purposes – or to withdraw money from your account.

-The best way to know if your identity was stolen is to monitor your accounts and bank statements each month, and check your credit report on a regular basis.
-If you see unusual transactions at merchants that you did not use, that may be a sign that your identity was compromised.
+The best way to know if your identity was stolen is to monitor your accounts and bank statements each month, and to check your credit report on a regular basis.
+If you see unusual transactions at merchants that you did not visit, that may be a sign that your identity was compromised.
 If you check your credit report regularly, you may be able to limit the damage caused by identity theft.

 If there are fraudulent transactions on any of these reports, have the agencies delete any information relating to those transactions, and place a fraud alert on your credit report to alert creditors that you may be the victim of fraud.

 If you'd like to learn more about protecting your identity, here are some additional resources:

 - Internet Pirates are Trying to Steal Your Personal Financial Information

 - You Have the Power to Stop Identity Theft (PDF)

 - Practical Tips to Help You Prevent Interent Fraud, Secure Your Computer, and Protect You Personal Information